Xtrfy M4 Review

 The Xtrfy M4 is a really nice product.
 There are a few tiny little flaws here and there (such as the pre travel on the side buttons and the side travel on the left mouse button) and the cable isn't the best in the world but aside from that it's absolutely great.

-It’s a medium sized ergonomic ultra light gaming mouse which puts it in a market segment that hasn’t really been serviced so it’s gonna make some heads turn by default.
-If you’re one of those people you can rest assured that this is a great buy.
-With just about the best stock feet I’ve seen in recent memory, satisfying clicks, flawless sensor and a great (pretty safe) shape this is an amazing gaming mouse and it deserves your attention if you’re in the market for an ergonomic (lightweight) gaming mouse.
+It's a medium sized ergonomic ultra light gaming mouse which puts it in a market segment that hasn't really been serviced so it's gonna make some heads turn by default.
+If you're one of those people you can rest assured that this is a great buy.
+With just about the best stock feet I've seen in recent memory, satisfying clicks, flawless sensor and a great (pretty safe, if you can stomach the curve at the back) shape this is an amazing gaming mouse and it deserves your attention if you're in the market for an ergonomic (lightweight) gaming mouse.